 Panda can affect your website if you have too many pages with low-quality content.
-To scan your website for low-quality content, you can use a tool called Screaming Frog.
-Here, you can connect with the page’s Google Analytics data and sort every page according to bounce rate.
+To scan your website for issues, you can use a tool called Screaming Frog.
+You can connect it with the page’s Google Analytics data and scan each page for potential problems.

-- Don’t Copy: Remember how annoying it was when a fellow student copied your test or research paper?.
+- Don’t copy: Remember how annoying it was when a fellow student copied your test or research paper?
 The same goes for websites and Google rankings.
-If you copy someone else’s content, Google Panda will detect it.
+If you copy someone else’s content, Google will detect it.
 Instead of copying, use other page’s ideas just for inspiration.

-- Write Long-Form: Google loves long-form content, and readers will be engaged more if your content is more detailed and actionable.
+- Write long-form: Google loves long-form content, and readers will be engaged more if your content is more detailed and actionable.
 Shorter blog posts don’t always guarantee quality and actionable advice.
-A well-researched and written article is so much better than writing short articles every day.
+A well-researched and written article is so much better than publishing short and meaningless articles every day.

-- Focus on Quality: You need to understand what your audience wants.
-There’s no point in publishing low-quality content that your audience doesn’t want to read.
-It all comes down to providing as much value as possible in your content.
+- Focus on quality: You need to understand what your audience wants.
+There’s no point in publishing low-quality content that your readers don’t want to see.
+It all comes down to providing as much value as possible to retain their attention.

-- Don’t Stuff Keywords: You can’t fool Google anymore.
+- Don’t overuse keywords: You can’t fool Google anymore.
 If it’s appropriate, include your main keyword in your article title, somewhere in the first two paragraphs, and only when it’s needed throughout the content.
-Read your content out loud and make sure that it doesn’t sound spammy or that you don’t overuse your content.
+Read your content out loud and make sure that it doesn’t sound spammy or that you don’t overuse keywords to an unnatural level.

 4. Penalty for Distorting Content with Cloaking